KellenWatt/rash/README.md

 ## Usage

 Like most shell programs it can be run in execution and interactive modes.
+Additionally, it can be included as a standard Ruby library and used as such.
 For details on how to use Rash's features, see the [wiki](https://github.com/KellenWatt/rash/wiki/Rash).

 ### Interactive mode
 This is just calling `rash` from whatever your current shell is.
 This will run a new